webcaetano/webcaetano.github.io/src/posts/about.md

 # About

 Hi!
-I'm 26 years old and i'm an Full Stack Game Developer :space_invader: <br>
+I'm 26 years old and i'm an independent Game Developer :space_invader: <br>
 Glad to have you spend a short time with me.

 I'm an enthusiastic about gaming developing, really enjoy and have fun in doing it. <br>